Two FREE eBOOKs for you...Truly Adventures...

 Is this what some call a Eureka Moment?

 Dillon reimagines himself when performing a skin-gene fix that remakes three elderly tribeswomen.
-Aging, considered a liability to the Mzura, they’re slated to be stoned to death.
+Aged and now considered a liability to the Mzura, they’re slated to be stoned to death.
 He transplants the skin genes of three younger Mzura tribeswomen into these elderlies.
-In a period a months, they’ve dropped at least twenty to thirty years off their everyday appearances.
+In a period of just months, they’ve dropped at least twenty to thirty years off their everyday appearances.
 Not their age, of course.
 Just how they look—smoothed out, daisy-fresh by comparison to their recent pasts.

 The re-concocted semba is what’s made it possible...